Kintyre/ksconf/docs/source/dyn/cli.rst

     Sort a Splunk .conf file.
 Sort has two modes:  (1) by default, the sorted config file will be echoed to the screen.
-(2) the config files are updated inplace when the '-i' option is used.
+(2) the config files are updated inplace when the -i' option is used.

     Manually managed conf files can be blacklisted by add a comment containing the string 'KSCONF-NO-SORT' to the top of any .conf file.

-    To recursively sort all files:

-        find . -name '*.conf' | xargs ksconf sort -i

     positional arguments:
       FILE                  Input file to sort, or standard input.